 These notes will help you interpret the results of a candidate's skills test.
 In addition each test has an interpretation video to help you get the most from each candidate report.

-Percentile scores are generated for all tests except Bookkeeper Tests and the Double Entry and Graduate Tests.
+Percentile scores are generated for all tests except the Individual Tax, Business Tax, Bookkeeper, Debits and Credits and Intern / College Graduate Tests.

 Percentile Scores measure your candidate against a norm group of similarly qualified and experienced people.